-Effective risk management is the process of identifying, assessing and managing potential risk – both negative (a threat) and positive (an opportunity).
+Effective risk management is identifying, assessing and managing potential risk – both negative (a threat) and positive (an opportunity).

-These risks can be caused by various sources, including but limited to financial uncertainty, legal liabilities, management errors, accidents and natural disasters.
+Various sources, including financial uncertainty, legal liabilities, management errors, accidents and natural disasters, can cause these risks.
 As a result, successful organisations ensure the implementation of effective risk management processes for identifying and managing risk.

 Risk Management Standards